Domain Transformer: Predicting Samples of Unseen, Future Domains: Evaluation

-\emph{Results:} Table \ref{tab:results} confirms that DoTra is on-par with the best method for source only.
-It outperforms on the first target domain $T_0$ corresponding to a solution to the unsupervised domain adaption.
-For the second and third target domain, DoTra predicts samples, while all other methods (except source only) can use target samples.
-Surprisingly, DoTra manages to outperform all methods on all operations with the exception of rotation.
-This is unexpected, since other methods (except source-only) can leverage significantly more information, i.e. they can use data from all three target domains.
-For rotations, PCIDA clearly outperforms on the $T_2$, but not on $T_1$.
-Accuracy fluctuates across domains for PCIDA, i.e. it is worse for $T_2$ than $T_1$.
-This was also reported by the authors of PCIDA.
-It should be noted that the PCIDA model is tailored to rotations, i.e. the methods perform (as expected) poorly on all other benchmarks.
-CUA (with replay) is also reported to have similar performance to DoTra in the author's benchmark for rotation.
-For the second target domain, no method clearly outperforms across all benchmarks.
-For DoTra, we observed that continued application of the transformation worsens results in a non-linear manner.
+However, for DoTra continued application of the transformation worsens results in a non-linear manner.
 That is, the performance gap between domains $D_{T_i}$ and $D_{T_{i+1}}$ reduces faster than linear in $i$.
-This also becomes apparent in Figures \ref{fig:samples1} and \ref{fig:samples2}, where transformations to target domain $T_0$ seem of very high quality, while those of the target domain $T_2$ show more distortion.
-This also holds for other transformations such as rotation (right panel in Figure \ref{fig:samples1}), where it is not trivial to distinguish some classes, e.g. 4 and 9, 5 and 6 for the target domain $T_2$.
-For shifting and splitting DoTra mainly struggles to fill in the ``blanks'', i.e. the areas that are newly added due to the shifting.
-For zooming, there is a tendency for the digits to fade rather than to get thicker, while the overall shape is correctly scaled. \\ For rotation (and shift), ADDA and DANN often even yield lower accuracy compared to not performing adaptation at all.
+This also becomes apparent in Figure \ref{fig:samples1} for MNIST and Figure \ref{fig:samples3} for Fashion, where transformations to target domain $T_0$ seem of very high quality, while those of the target domain $T_2$ show more distortion.
+This also holds for other transformations such as rotation (right panel in Figure \ref{fig:samples1}), where it is not trivial to distinguish some classes, e.g., 4 and 9, 5 and 6 for the target domain $T_2$.
+For splitting DoTra mainly struggles to fill in the ``blanks'' or close them, i.e., the ``blanks'' are the areas that are newly added due to the splitting, i.e., shifting the upper half upwards and the lower half downwards.
+For zooming, there is a tendency for the digits to fade rather than to get thicker, while the overall shape is correctly scaled. \\ For rotation, ADDA and DANN often even yield lower accuracy compared to not performing adaptation at all.
 This has also been reported for rotation in a similar setting in \cite{wang20con} arguing that without capturing the underlying structure, adversarial encoding alignment may harm the transferability of data.
-For shifting, already the first shift operation tends to remove some parts of the upper input.
-Thus, some digits might become very similar and hard to distinguish, e.g. a "7" and "1" as well as a "4" and "9".
-Accuracy is low for adversarial training methods like ADDA and DANN.
-But also adaptive methods like CUA struggle with the transformed data.
-Only DoTra manages to uphold high accuracy.
-For SplitMid the visual distortion might appear to be more profound than for Shift, but in fact, less class-discriminative information is removed.
-The absolute amount of translation is the same for both operations (Shift and SplitMid), i.e. the blank area is of the same size for both but occurs in the center of SplitMid and at the bottom for Shift.
-On both the upper and lower end of the image, there are often a few rows of pixels that are empty.
-Thus, SplitMid leverages the ``buffer'' of empty pixels at both ends before discarding valuable information and Shift only at one end.
+The standard Cycle-GAN (StaCyc) performs very well (especially for Fashion) except for rotations, for which it fails for both datasets.
+Next, we investigate this further using additional analysis.